Which hand should you read in palmistry, and how do you know the difference?

 It’s interesting to hear that your left hand is dominant, but you were forced to be right-handed.
 I hear this a lot from some people because it was an old belief that the right hand should always be dominant and that the left-handed people had something wrong with them.

-Those beliefs are outdated, and parents are now allowing their children to choose which hand feels best to use for writing, eating, etc. I always ask ambidextrous people which hand feels comfortable to write with and which hand they write with?
-Their answer tells me their dominant hand because writing is more intricate than other menial jobs with hands.
-I’m right-handed, yet I do many things with the left hand better.
+Those beliefs are outdated, and parents now allow their children to choose which hand feels best for writing, eating, etc. I always ask ambidextrous people which hand they feel comfortable writing with and which hand they write with.
+Their answer tells me they are dominant hands because writing is more intricate than other menial jobs with hands.
+I’m right-handed, yet I do many things with my left hand better.
 When you think about it, we are all ambidextrous in a way.
-As far as palm reading goes, it’s a personal thing, and I would need to learn the person’s past and see which hand shows the possible events or feelings etc. The situations that show up on the dominant hand will be different to the non-dominant based on an inner level of consciousness.
+As far as palm reading goes, it’s a personal thing, and I would need to learn the person’s past and see which hand shows the possible events or feelings, etc. The situations that appear on the dominant hand will be different from those of the non-dominant based on an inner level of consciousness.

-Which hand to read for female in marriage?
+Which hand should be read for females in marriage?

-In my study of modern western palmistry, the dominant hand predicts a result of a marriage or union for a female.
+In my study of modern Western palmistry, the dominant hand predicts the result of a marriage or union for a female.
 If there is a divorce, it can be visible on the dominant hand.
-I always look at both hands no matter what the question is and whether male or female.
+I always look at both hands, no matter what the question is and whether male or female.
 The hands make up a story, and each individual has a different story.

 Which hand to read for a female in palmistry regarding marriage depends on where you are from.
-I have found that if you are a female in India, the left hand is preferred for a marriage reading.
-So for an Indian female, it is the left hand that we read for marriage.
-Many Indian palm readers like to only read the left hand for any subject for a female.
+I have found that the left hand is preferred for a marriage reading if you are a female in India.
+So, for an Indian female, we read the left hand for marriage.
+Many traditional Indian palm readers like to only read the left hand for any subject for a female.

 Which hand to read for a male in palmistry

-When I first studied hands, I was told to read the left hand for a male, and the right hand for a female.
-The idea was that the male uses more of his right brain, therefore the left-hand shows more information.
-However, it is still more about which hand is dominant relating to predictions.
+When I first studied hands, I was told to read the left hand for a male and the right hand for a female.
+The idea was that the male uses more of his right brain, so the left-hand shows more information.
+However, it is still more about which hand is dominant in relation to predictions.

 Which hand to read the life line on the palm?

-Which hand to read for prediction in palmistry?
+Which hand should you read for prediction in palmistry?

 Health in the hands

-Which hand to read the fate line in palm reading?
+Which hand should you read the fate line in palm reading?

 The fate line is an excellent example of using the past and future in a palm reading for predictions.
 If the left or non-dominant hand has a weak fate line, but the dominant has a well-formed one, it can show that the subject has made life decisions or become more motivated.
 However, it can also mean that the person is not clear about their goals on an inner level.

-If the lines are clearer on the non-dominant hand, the person will likely know what they want from life.
-The dominant hand will display the confusion that’s going on through the less clear lines.
+If the lines are more evident on the non-dominant hand, the person will likely know what they want from life.
+The dominant hand will display confusion through the less clear lines.

-Which hand to read the heart line and head line?
+Which hand should you read the heart line and head line?

-Different heart and head lines can help in a palm reading, especially if they vary from the left and right hands.
-An example from the chained heart line on the non-dominant hand; If the dominant hand has a clean (flawless) one, it shows the person is no longer as sensitive or nervous as in the past.
+Different heart and head lines can help in a palm reading, especially if they vary between the left and right hands.
+An example is the chained heart line on the non-dominant hand.
+If the dominant hand has a clean (flawless) one, it shows that the person is no longer as sensitive or nervous as in the past.
 The dominant hand will show if there have been emotional changes in the past.

 The head line shows how we think.
 So, if there are breaks on the line on the non-dominant hand, the person might feel like they can’t focus.
 It might also suggest an indecisive nature.
 If the dominant hand has a regular line without breaks, the issues were in the past, and it doesn’t affect the person much.

-Which hand to read when looking for changes?
+Which hand should you read when looking for changes?

 It is a good idea to keep a record of the palms by taking a clear digital photo, a photocopy or ink print of both palms.
 This way, you can look them up later to see if there have been any changes and which hand shows the most change.
 Please remember that the lines are a reflection of our mind, hence they can and do change.

-Variations in left and right hand fingers.
-Left or Right hand in palm reading?
+Variations in left and right-hand fingers; left or right hand in palm reading?

-The fingers themselves can also show characteristics that depict a different personality at home compared to the public eye.
-For instance, a short middle finger on the non-dominant hand indicates that at home the subject is carefree and tolerant, but if on the right, the middle finger is regular length (or long), they are more serious and firmer at work or in front of the public eye.
+The fingers can also show characteristics that depict a different personality at home compared to the public eye.
+For instance, a short middle finger on the non-dominant hand indicates that the subject is carefree and tolerant at home.
+Still, if the middle finger is regular length (or long) on the right, they are more serious and firmer at work or in front of the public eye.

 Another example that represents our responsibilities, boundaries and the law, is when the middle finger is short on the dominant hand, but not on the non-dominant, the subject may struggle to be responsible with the finances or be inclined to break the rules at work or outside of the home.
-But, at home, (represented by the non-dominant hand) or in their mind, they are very responsible and law-abiding.
-It’s not to say that is the general nature because other factors come into the analysis but consider finger length as a foundation of the reading.
+But, at home (represented by the non-dominant hand) or in their mind, they are very responsible and law-abiding.
+This is not to say that it is general because other factors come into play in the analysis, but finger length is considered as a foundation of the reading.

 How to do a hand reading?
-Watch video here.
+Watch the video here.

 Learn more about the fingers in palmistry here.